 - Renew expired sessions or sessions in long-running processes.

-When you create a credential, the level of access is the same as that of the username you are using to authenticate the credential.
+When you create a credential, the level of access to the associated Salesforce org is the same as that of the username you are using to authenticate the credential.

 Copado’s data model is based on credentials.
 Therefore, you always need a credential to work with Copado, even if you are working with a non-Salesforce pipeline: